Dr Kate Dommett

 -

-I am a senior lecturer in the Department and my research focuses on digital campaigning, democratic politics and data use.
+I am Professor of Digital Politics in the Department and my research focuses on digital technology and democratic politics, with a particular focus on data use, election campaigns and regulation.
 I am interested in how politics is being changed by the uptake of digital technology, and how democratic institutions are adapting to use online affordances.
-My recent research has looked at the rise of political advertising on Facebook, the way political parties are using digital technology, and how regulators are responding to rapid technological change.
+My recent research has looked at the use of personal data for political campaigning, political advertising, and the regulation of digital politics.
 My previous work looked at political parties and how they are viewed by the public.

-Much of my research and teaching is driven by a desire to solve real world problems, using academic insights to inform policy development and practices around the uptake of digital tools.
-I am currently serving as Special Advisor to the House of Lords Select Committee on Democracy and Digital Technology.
+My research and teaching is driven by a desire to solve real world problems, using academic insights to inform policy development and practices around the uptake of digital tools.
+I have previously been a Special Advisor to the House of Lords Select Committee on Democracy and Digital Technology and am currently a member of the DCMS College of Experts.
 I also have experience working with the media and have had my research featured on BBC Radio 4, BBC News at 10, BBC Radio 5Live, France 24 and elsewhere.

 - Research interests